royalapplications/docs/src/r2022/royalserver/management/multi-factor-authentication/provider/totp.md

 # Time-based One-time Password (TOTP)

-TOTP is a generic algorithm that is implemented by a many services and Apps.
-Since it is a generic algorithm, any App that supports it can be used as a second factor for this provider.
-There are, for example, Apps from Microsoft, Google and many others.
+TOTP is a generic algorithm for time-based one-time-passwords that is implemented by a many services and apps.
+Since it is a generic algorithm, any app that supports it can be used as a second factor for this provider.
+There are, for example, apps from Microsoft, Google and many others.

 # Configuration of the TOTP Provider